sergey-koba-mobidev/juggler/README.md

 - email notifications about failed builds/deploys
 - notifications settings
 - last webhook for Repository tab in project settings
-- deploys list for server
-- show last deploy for server and status
 - add revision as ENV variable